lbpapers/lbp-poc/_posts/2012-07-30-2012-fiji-prayer-convention-report.md

 	    <h1>2012 Fiji Prayer Convention Report</h1>
 		<h2 id="article-date"><time datetime="2012-07-30">July 30, 2012</time></h2>
 		<h3 style="color: #202020; font-family: Georgia; font-size: 18px; font-weight: bold; margin-top: 2em; text-align: left;">Acknowledgements</h3>
-		<p>This final report on the 2012 Fiji Prayer Convention has been prepared by Lilian Schmid, it draws on a number of resources, past and current, including Dr Geoff Waugh's book South Pacific Revivals, Community and Ecological Transformation and notes from Ps.
+		<p>This final report on the 2012 Fiji Prayer Convention has been prepared by Lilian Schmid, it draws on a number of resources, past and current, including Dr Geoff Waugh's book South Pacific Revivals, Community and Ecological Transformation and notes from Ps.
 Inosi Vono.
 Rev. Geoff Armitage also contributed a comprehensive chronology of the events during the Convention and this has been merged into the main body of the report.</p>
 		<h3 style="color: #202020; font-family: Georgia; font-size: 18px; font-weight: bold; margin-top: 2em; text-align: left;">Background and History</h3>
 		<p><strong>Revival on the Fiji Islands</strong><br>
 (The report below is reproduced from the website of Fusion Ministries Inc. &copy; 2007-2010 <a href="http://www.fusionministry.com/fijivideo.php?page=1">http://www.fusionministry.com/fijivideo.php?page=1</a>)</p>